BrightcoveLearning/BCL-API-References/Instructions/Writing-APIDOC-Comments.md

     @apiName Get Folders

-I think the template should be using apiName to populate the sidenav - will try to fix that at some point
+I think the template should be using @apiName to populate the sidenav - will try to fix that at some point

 ### @apiGroup